Piers Morgan to launch new TV show in deal with News Corp

 Published

-British presenter Piers Morgan will join News Corp and Fox News Media and host a TV show that will air in the U.S., Britain and Australia, the company…Full Article
+LONDON (AP) — British presenter Piers Morgan will join News Corp and Fox News Media and host a TV show that will air in the U.S., Britain and Australia, the company said Thursday.

-British presenter Piers Morgan will join News Corp and Fox News Media and host a TV show that will air in the U.S., Britain and Australia, the company…Full Article
+News Corp executive chair Rupert Murdoch said Morgan, 56, is “the broadcaster every channel wants but is too afraid to hire.”
+Murdoch added in a statement: “Piers is a brilliant presenter, a talented journalist and says what people are thinking and feeling.”

-Piers Morgan has signed a global deal with both Fox News Media and News Corp, a deal that will see him host a daily TV program that..
+The show is billed as the primetime draw on the new channel talkTV, expected to launch in the U.K. in early 2022.
+It will also air on the video streaming service FOX Nation in the U.S. and on Sky News Australia.
+Morgan said he would also become a columnist for The Sun and The New York Post.